wp-plugins/wp-notes-widget/README.txt

 = Setting up Automatic Posting to Twitter =

-In order to set up automatic posting you Twitter, you will need to set up a couple things:
+In order to set up automatic posting your Twitter account, you will need to set up a couple things:

 * A Twitter account that has been authenticated with your mobile phone number
 * A new Twitter application with read and write permissions